 There is no end of fun to be had at Funtasia Waterpark, Drogheda, and Funtasia Amusement Park, Bettystown.
 Funtasia Water Park has a huge range of activities for every age group.
 For the younger ones we have a wonderful multi-level play area, while the young and the young at heart can enjoy our wall-climbing, zip-lining, crazy golf and bowling.
 There is also a state of the art casino on the site.
 More family fun awaits at Funtasia Bettystown including bowling, fairground rides, games arcade and Jungle Zone Play Area.

 For more information on what Drogheda has to offer see or drop by the Drogheda Tourist Information Office, located in the historic Tholsel building on West Street.
+For historic walking tours see Millmount Museum or explore your own way on the Drogheda Walks or Boyne Valley Camino.

 Arts, Music and Culture